How to Make the Most of Your Cosmetic Brow Procedure: Screening Yourself for Contraindications

 -If receiving Botox or Dysport, full paralysis of the muscles treated needs to be in effect, so a minimum of 2 weeks prior to Microblading appointment, or 2 weeks after

 -Have used Accutane in the past year

--Do not take Aspirin, Vitamin E, or Ibuprofen or alcohol for 24 hrs before procedure (thins the blood and affects how well you numb up) Best if not taken for 3 days before.
+-Do not take Aspirin, Vitamin E, or Ibuprofen or alcohol for AT LEAST 24 hrs before procedure (thins the blood and affects how well you numb up) Best if not taken for 3 days before.

 -Regular illicit drug use will also effect how well your skin responds to the lidocaine